 The Group accounts for uncertainty in income taxes using a two-step approach to recognizing and measuring uncertain tax positions.
 The first step is to evaluate the tax position for recognition by determining if the weight of available evidence indicates that it is more likely than not that the position will be sustained on audit, including resolution of related appeals or litigation processes, if any.
 The second step is to measure the tax benefit as the largest amount that is more than 50% likely of being realized upon settlement.
 Interest and penalties related to uncertain tax positions are recognized and recorded as necessary in the provision for income taxes.
 The Group recognizes interest on non-payment of income taxes and penalties associated with tax positions when a tax position does not meet more likely than not thresholds be sustained under examination.
 The tax returns of the Group's Hong Kong subsidiaries are subject to examination by the relevant tax authorities.
-According to the Hong Kong Inland Revenue Department, the statute of limitation is six years if any company chargeable with tax has not been assessed or has been assessed at less than the proper amount, the statute of limitation is extrement of taxes is due to fraud or willful evasion.
-According to United Kingdom, Singapore, the United States and Samoa tax rule, trading losses are available to be carried forward for 5 years.
+According to the Hong Kong Inland Revenue Department, the statute of limitation is six years if any company chargeable with tax has not been assessed or has been assessed at less than the proper amount, the statute of limitation is extended to ten years if the underpayment of taxes is due to fraud or willful evasion.
+According to United Kingdom, Singapore, the United States and Samoa tax rule, trading losses are available to be carried forward indefinitely.
+According to the Seychelles tax rule, net operating losses are available to be carried forward for 5 years.
 The Group did not have any material interest or penalties associated with tax positions for the years ended December 31, 2019 and 2018, and the period March 1, 2017 through December 31, 2017, and did not have any significant unrecognized uncertain tax positions as of December 31, 2019 and 2018.
 The Group does not believe that its assessment regarding unrecognized tax benefits will materially change over the next twelve months.